wesleybeckner/data_science_foundations/docs/solutions/SOLN_S5_Unsupervised_Learning.md

 And there are many other [methods](https://scikit-learn.org/stable/modules/clustering.html#clustering-performance-evaluation) of evaluating cluster assignment performance

-### 🙋‍♀️ Question 1: Comparing Metrics
+### 🙋‍♀️ Question 1

-What is the primary difference between Distortion, Inertia vs Silhouette, Calinksi?
+What is the primary difference between Distortion, Intertia vs Silhouette, Calinksi?

 ```python